melkorinos/Python-POM/README.md

 # Python Pom model
 This projects is a sample test suite following the POM model.
-Using Python, Selenium Webdriver, Python unittest and HTMLTestRunner ( TODO)
+Using Python, Selenium Webdriver, Python unittest and (TOD : HTMLTestRunner)

 ## Introduction
-The following base components can be indetified
+The following test suite components can be indetified.
 - Locators : All web element locators
 - Page Objects : All site pages
 - Tests : All tests